Syed Muhammad Ali Shah Bacha

-Syed Muhammad Ali Shah Bacha is a Pakistani politician who had been a Member of the Provincial Assembly of Khyber Pakhtunkhwa, from 2002 to May 2018.
+Syed Muhammad Ali Shah (Bacha) is a member of Pakistan People's Party since 1987.
+Currently he is serving as the Provincial President PPP Khyber Pukhtunkhwa.
+He remained a Member of the Provincial Assembly of Khyber Pakhtunkhwa, from 2002 to May 2018, three consecutive terms.
+Held the office of Minister Of State for Water Resources for a year (2022-2023).

 Political career

 He was elected to the Provincial Assembly of the North-West Frontier Province as a candidate of Pakistan Peoples Party (PPP) from Constituency PF-98 (Malakand Protected Area-I) in 2002 Pakistani general election.
 He received 9,926 votes and defeated a candidate of Muttahida Majlis-e-Amal.

 He was re-elected to the Provincial Assembly of the North-West Frontier Province as a candidate of PPP from Constituency PF-98 (Malakand Protected Area-I) in 2008 Pakistani general election.
 He received 17,654 votes and defeated a candidate of Awami National Party.

 He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PPP from Constituency PK-98 (Malakand Protected Area-I) in 2013 Pakistani general election.
 He received 16,150 votes and defeated a candidate of Pakistan Tehreek-e-Insaf.

-His video of giving bribe for buying votes of MPAs in Senate Election 2018 surfaced on 9th Feb, 2021 just before a month of new senate elections.
-20 MPAs was bribed by PPP for winning senate seat.
-Total bribe of about PKR 800 Million (USD 7.2 Million) was given to 20 MPAs.